Project-Counter/cop5/source/appendices/e-audit-requirements-and-tests/05-tr-book-tests.rst

 This MUST result in 50 each of Total_Item_Investigations, Total_Item_Requests, Unique_Item_Investigations and Unique_Item_Requests, and 5 each of Unique_Title_Investigations and Unique_Title_Requests with each Access_Type.

-The Access_Type combinations might be: Controlled plus Open, Controlled plus Free_To_Read, or Open plus Free_To_Read
+The Access_Type combinations might be: Controlled plus Open, Controlled plus Free_To_Read, or Open plus Free_To_Read.

 E.5.2.2 Available as Both Book_Segments and/or Reference_Items and Whole Books and/or Reference_Works